 We also run the inference on the same two models using the Generalised Poisson (`GenPo') and the Gamma Poisson likelihood, Eqs.~(\ref{eq:lnl_genpoisson}) and~(\ref{eq:lnl_gammapoisson}).
 Also in the top section of Table~\ref{tab:evidenceratios} it is seen that the overwhelming preference for model (ii) over (i) is given for these likelihoods as well, where the slightly lower Bayes factor when compared against the Poisson (`Po') likelihood stems from the fact that an extra parameter each governs the over-dispersion and so is penalised.
 Given a fixed model, however, the Bayes factor is clearly in favour of the super-Poissonian likelihoods.
 For instance $\log_{10}(\mathcal{Z}^{\rm GenPo}_{\rm (ii)}/\mathcal{Z}^{\rm Po}_{\rm (ii)})=190.38$ for model (ii).
 This was indeed expected given our observations in the one-point distributions of the best-fit removed data in Section~\ref{sec:lowmultipoles_onepoint} and Fig.~\ref{fig:1pt}.

-The posteriors of model (ii) when computed with the Poisson and Generalised Poisson likelihoods are shown in Fig.~\ref{fig:decl_like_comparison}.
-Apart from the additional parameter $b$ of the Generalized Poisson likelihood that is shown in the bottom row, the posteriors appear largely concentric and exhibit virtually no change in the parameters' mean values, although the posteriors' widths are slightly enlarged in the case of the Generalised Poisson likelihood compared with the purely Poissonian, consistent with the observations by \citet{Bohme:2025nvu} with radio data.
+The posteriors of model (ii) computed with the Poisson and Generalised Poisson likelihoods are shown in Fig.~\ref{fig:decl_like_comparison}.
+Apart from the additional parameter $b$ of the Generalized Poisson likelihood that is shown in the bottom row, the posteriors appear largely concentric and exhibit virtually no change in the parameters' mean values, although their widths are slightly enlarged in the case of the Generalised Poisson likelihood relative to the purely Poissonian, consistent with the observations of \citet{Bohme:2025nvu} using radio data.
 In particular, the dipole amplitude in this model is inferred to be

-from assuming a Poisson and the Generalised Poisson likelihood, respectively.
-The posteriors obtained with the Gamma Poisson likelihood are virtually the same as those from the Generalised Poisson likelihood; we present evidence ratios for both models over the Poissonian in Table~\ref{tab:evidenceratios2}.
-Also there it can be seen that, for our choice of priors, both models are about equally preferred by the data.
-While the Gamma Poisson likelihood appears very slightly favoured with respect to the Generalised Poisson likelihood (for all considered models), we note that the Generalised Poisson allows for faster sampling in our implementation.
-Therefore, we will present only the results of the latter in what follows below.
+assuming a Poisson and the Generalised Poisson likelihood, respectively.
+The posteriors obtained with the Gamma Poisson likelihood are virtually the same as those from the Generalised Poisson likelihood; in Table~\ref{tab:evidenceratios2} we present evidence ratios for both models over the Poissonian.
+It is seen that for our choice of priors both models are nearly equally preferred by the data.
+While the Gamma Poisson likelihood appears slightly favoured with respect to the Generalised Poisson likelihood (for all models considered), the latter allows for faster sampling in our implementation.
+Hence we present below only the results with the Generalised Poisson likelihood.